 Hola!
 I’m Michelle Margaret, a writer, yogi and the creator of Yoga Freedom.
-With the help of yoga and mindfulness, I’ve overcome chronic despair, anxiety, and boredom.
-For the past decade, I’ve been living my dream as mother; partner; professional writer, editor, and translator; yoga teacher; and retreat leader.
+Yoga has saved my life 10,000 times, or maybe for 10,000 lifetimes.
+Thanks to a dedicated practice of yoga and mindfulness, I’ve overcome “mental illness” in the forms of anxiety, depression and mania.
+I’m now living my dream.
+I’m (in no particular order) a mother; partner; writer, editor, and translator; teacher; and leader.

-I was born on May 30, 1980, which makes me a Gemini with Libra rising, 6 Kej (Mayan astrology), and an Iron Monkey (Chinese/Tibetan astrology).
-Growing up in Round Rock, Texas, I stumbled upon yoga in a book when I was in 7th grade and was immediately hooked.
+I was born on May 30, 1980.
+Gemini sun with Libra rising and Sagittarius moon, 6 Kej (Mayan calendar), and Metal Monkey (Chinese/Tibetan astrology).
+Growing up in Round Rock, Texas, I stumbled upon yoga at age 13 and was immediately hooked.

-In my early 20s, I earned my 200-hour hatha yoga certification at Yoga Yoga in Austin.
-(And in the blink of an eye, I’ve now been teaching for 20 years.)
+In my early 20s, I earned my 200-hour hatha yoga certification at Yoga Yoga in Austin in May 2002.

 In 2003, I moved to California and started practicing zen meditation in the San Francisco Bay area.
-I got and promptly lost a job at Google, thus launching my entrepreneurial venture, Yoga Freedom.
-This resulted in teaching 11 classes a week at gyms, fitness centers, and yoga studios across the vast Bay area, alongside substitute teaching and many other odd jobs.
+I landed a job at Google and six weeks later was fired.
+I then launched my entrepreneurial venture, Yoga Freedom, which ultimately resulted in me teaching something unsustainable like 11 classes a week at gyms, fitness centers, and yoga studios across the Bay area, alongside substitute teaching and many other odd jobs.

 I got well, became a bilingual third-grade teacher, bought a house in south Austin, had a cherished community of family and friends.

-My yoga style is SLOW FLOW and incorporates hatha, vinyasa, and yin yoga; chakra energies; pranayama (breathing practices); dharma (Buddhist teachings); mindfulness; writing practice (stream of consciousness style, as taught by Natalie Goldberg/Writing Down the Bones); vulnerability; and laughter.
+My yoga style incorporates hatha, dharma, kundalini, slow flow (vinyasa) and yin yoga; chakra energies; pranayama (breathing practices); dharma (Buddhist teachings); mindfulness; writing practice (stream of consciousness); vulnerability; poetry and laughter.

 Here are a few links to learn more about me: